Ukrainian refugees safe, but not at peace, after year of war

-WARSAW, Poland (AP) — Months after Russian forces occupied the region of Kherson in eastern Ukraine last year, they started paying visits to the home of a Ukrainian woman and her Russian husband.
+WARSAW, Poland (AP) — Months after Russian forces occupied southern Ukraine’s Kherson province last year, they started paying visits to the home of a Ukrainian woman and her Russian husband.
 They smashed their refrigerator and demanded possession of their car.
 One day, they seized the wife and her teenage daughter, put pillowcases over their heads and led them away.

 The woman was locked up for days, her legs beaten with a hammer.
 The men accused her of revealing Russian soldiers’ locations.
 They subjected her to electric shocks and bore down on her feet with the heels of their military boots until two of her toes broke.
 She heard screams nearby and feared they came from her daughter.